Ruminatesoftware/Biometric/README.md

 ![Screenshot](images/Biometric.gif)

-The Biometric System is designed to provide secure and efficient access control using fingerprint authentication.
-This biometric system ensures high security and quick access by leveraging advanced fingerprint recognition technology.
+The Biometric System is designed to provide secure and efficient access control using a numpad for code entry.
+This system ensures high security and quick access by leveraging user-centric design and advanced authentication technology.

 ### Built With